AdobeDocs/platform-learn.en/help/tutorial-mobile-ios-objective-c-implementation/add-extensions.md

 At the end of this lesson, you will be able to:

-* Add Extensions to a mobile Launch property
+* Add Extensions to a mobile tags property
 * Configure the Analytics extension
 * Configure the Target extension